earthly/website/blog/_posts/2021-12-10-printf-debugging.md

 The secret to printf debugging isn't the printfs.
 I can use those just as mindlessly as a debugger.
 The secret is thinking, thinking through the execution of your program, and deepening your understanding of how your program works.
 Doing so gives you a better ability to simulate program execution in your head.
 You are debugging not just the program, but your understanding of the program.

 Debugging problems with careful thought and the odd printf statement is like deriving the proofs from first principles yourself.
 It's hard and sometimes it may be beyond your ability.
 But, when you can do it, when you can find problems in your code via careful thought, it will help make you a better software engineer.

+So I still reach for a debugger when a problem is too big to fit in my head or if I don't know the codebase well.
+But I try to remind myself to pause and spend some time thinking – I force myself to guess what conditions could have led to this problem – before I jump in and add a print statement or fire up a debugger.

 [^1]: With Visual Studio's edit and continue features, I could even write in the new code and try running it in the same session.
 And now Visual studio has time travel debugging, so you can move backward and forward in execution whenever you like.
 It's a fantastic feat of engineering.